 Next week we’ll be starting a monthly column dedicated to speculative political interventions.
 Contributor Yunus will bring a series of short texts aiming to spark thoughts and reflections from our readers in topics at the intersection of technology and social politics.

-In Principle, yes…, will be intrinsically linked to social justice, climate justice and gender equality; driven by the principles of fundamental rights and highly topical issues.
+In Principle, yes…, will be intrinsically linked to social justice, climate justice and gender equality, driven by the principles of fundamental rights and highly topical issues.
 It is a written toolbox for activists, an impetus for politicians lacking imagination and a silver lining for the daily reader of dreadful news.
-Sometimes, his articles will be utopian, satirical and tech-savvy, other times realistic, probing and experimental.
-Their common theme, though, will remain: Addressing pertinent problems with new solutions.
+Sometimes, his articles will be utopian, satirical and tech-savvy.
+Other times realistic, probing and experimental.
+Their common theme will remain: Addressing pertinent problems with new solutions.

 In the first article, Yunus will respond to President Trump’s claim that one can sell his signature for $10,000 on ebay.
-A statement the latter uttered while visiting Lake Charles, Louisiana, in the midst of hurricane Laura – and spending his time handing out useless autographs.
-Surprisingly, even in this egocentric stupidity, one can find an opportunity to support those who are really in need, namely those people affected by the hurricane.
+The latter uttered a statement while visiting Lake Charles, Louisiana, amid hurricane Laura – and spending his time handing out useless autographs.
+Surprisingly, even in this egocentric stupidity, one can find an opportunity to support those in need, namely those affected by the hurricane.
 In Principle, yes… will show us how.